stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 ## Alternatives

+Even I have to admit my pet project doesn't match every requirement.
+There are several alternatives out there.
+Feel free to expand the description to learn what other developers have in store for you:

 <details>
   <summary><b>Expand to learn more about the other options to display PDF files in Angular</b></summary>
   If you only need the base functionality, I'll happily pass you to <a href="https://github.com/vadimdez/ng2-pdf-viewer/" target="#">the project of Vadym Yatsyuk</a>.
 Vadym does a great job delivering a no-nonsense PDF viewer.
 However, if you need something that can easily pass as the native viewer on a gloomy day, ngx-extended-pdf-viewer is your friend.